Does Medicare Cover Foreign Travel?

-In the excitement and all of the planning, we can often forget about how our health insurance works when we’re traveling overseas.
+In the excitement and all of the planning, we can often forget about how our health insurance works when we’re traveling outside the US.

 Original Medicare (Parts A and B) does not cover you when you are out of the country, but you do have options for foreign travel coverage.

-Original Medicare does not cover you while you’re traveling outside of the U.S. Keep in mind that the following are considered part of the U.S:
+Original Medicare does not cover you in a foreign country.
+Keep in mind that the following are considered part of the U.S:

 - All 50 states